by Tracy Johnson

-When you have a bad day and feel like just going through the motions, read it.
+When you have a bad day and feel like skipping show prep or going through the motions, read it.

 If you wonder whether sharing personal stories on the air is important, read it.

-If you’ve never developed a personality brand profile to learn how to reveal your character on-air, read it.
+If you’ve never developed a personality brand profile to learn how to reveal a character brand, read it.

-At a time when you wonder if it pays off to be vulnerable emotionally the air, read it.
+When you wonder if it’s worth it to be vulnerable on-air, read it.

-On those days you worry about the future of radio, read it.
+On those days you worry about the future of the radio industry, read it.

-Moya Farrell just retired after a long, successful career on Hot AC C100/Halifax.
-The show, featuring her partners Peter and JC Douglas, has been a top performer.
+Moya Farrell recently retired after a successful career as morning show co-host on Hot AC C100/Halifax.
+The show, featuring her partners Peter and JC Douglas, has been a top performer for decades.